thecodecrate/rb2exe/README.md

     -q, --quiet                      Do not run verbosely
     -a, --add=FOLDER                 Add an entire folder (eg. "--add=.")
-    -i  --ignore-folder=FOLDER       Do not add a folder (default=".git") -o, --output=OUTPUT              Output executable filename
+    -i  --ignore-folder=FOLDER       Do not add a folder (default=".git") -ao --add-output                 Do not ignore output file when adding files -o, --output=OUTPUT              Output executable filename
     -d  --daemon                     Runs the app as a background task -r, --rails                      Rails support